General Dentistry In Chicago, IL

 General dentists work hard to make sure you never have to deal with restorative dentistry, but we do both.
 A lot of what we do involves routine care and maintenance of your teeth.
 Preventative dentistry services include regular cleanings and exams.
 General dentists are trained to spot more than diseases of the teeth and gums; they can also identify oral cancer and other diseases that are best treated early on.

 Restorative dentistry is sometimes the first instance of contact people have with general dentistry.
-When you have a cavity or painful chipped tooth, your dentist in Chicago can provide you with a dental filling, dental bonding, crowns, inlays or onlays.
+When you have a cavity or painful chipped tooth, your Dentist in Wicker Park can provide you with a dental filling, dental bonding, crowns, inlays or onlays.
 Restorative dentistry also includes things like dental implants, bridges, and dentures.

 Cosmetic dentistry provides you with the bright white smile you see associated with celebrities.
 Cosmetic dentistry is all about improving the look of your teeth and smile, although often these procedures improve the health of your teeth too.
 The most common procedure in restorative dentistry is teeth whitening.
 It’s a quick way to lighten discolored, stained or yellowed teeth.